-I have the German equivalent of a master’s degree in computer sciences from the University of Potsdam and my day job is building infrastructure at a hosting provider and domain registrar.
+I have the German equivalent of a master’s degree in computer sciences from the University of Potsdam and my day job is writing software that keeps a hosting provider and domain registrar running.
 If you want to know what’s on my mind, you should follow my tweets and my blog.

-In case you wonder how to pronounce my Czech name, OS X’s
+In case you wonder how to pronounce my Czech name, macOS’s

 say does a pretty good job at pronouncing it, so I’ve uploaded an MP3 of it.

-I have spoken and keynoted at conferences from the U.S.A. to Russia and Japan and my talks have been consistently rated as one of the best of the respective conference.
+I have spoken and keynoted at conferences from the U.S.A. to Russia and Japan and my talks have been consistently very well received.
 If you would like me to speak at your event, please contact me to discuss details.

 Generally I’m happy to speak for free at community-organized non-profit conferences that have adopted a Code of Conduct, don’t sport a 100% white male speaker lineup, and will pay for my travels (flights, conference tickets, and hotel).

 I will also speak at your for-profit event if we can agree on a reasonable compensation.

 I’ve been involved with open source software in general and the Python community in particular for a while now and I’m a proud fellow of the Python Software Foundation.

-I’m the author of several projects, a committer on many more – including Twisted and CPython.
+I’m the author of several projects and a committer on many more – including Twisted and CPython.
 I also collect useful information on my blog.

 The best way to get in touch with me is e-mail.